Delhi great mosque at sunset/Shutterstock.com

 Positions: Wefaq is socially conservative and emphasizes Islamic values, but it supports multiparty elections.
 In 2011, Wefaq’s eighteen members of parliament resigned to protest regime violence against protestors.

 History: Authenticity (Asalah) was founded in 2002 and is led by Ghanim al Buaneen.
+It won two seats in the 2014 elections for the Council of Representatives.

 Positions: Asalah is the main Salafi political party in Bahrain.
 It promotes a hardline interpretation of Islam that rejects Western political and cultural influence.
 The party officially supports women’s rights, but Buaneen has said that the party opposes women’s political participation.
 Asalah views Shiites as heretics, but it sometimes cooperates with the Shiite party Wefaq on morality issues.
 Asalah opposed U.S. military action in Iraq and supports the Palestinian cause.